richimf/AutoCommitter/README.md

 # AutoCommiter

-Features:
+User just only worry about writting the *Commit description* or *Branch name*, the prefix is automatically generated.

+## Upcomming features:

-[X] Automatic Branching name with a "prefix", such as:
+- [ ] Automatic Branching name with a "prefix", such as:

 > feature/Branch/[Id-Branch]_Branch_Name

-[X] Add a "prefix" text in every commit, for example:
+- [ ] Add a "prefix" text in every commit, for example:

 > [ID-1234][BugFix][Ticket12] Commit description.

-So user just only worry about writting the *Commit description*, not the whole "prefix".